 - Retrieve and change object activities in microflows

-- In UI widgets (e.g. data views, custom widgets)
+- In UI widgets (for example, data views, custom widgets)

-- When an object is passed from the UI as a parameter to a microflow (e.g. a button triggering a microflow).
+- When an object is passed from the UI as a parameter to a microflow (for example, a button triggering a microflow).

 There are two different performance issues with calculated attributes that you can easily fix: